mmphego/mmphego.github.io/_posts/2022-01-09-How-to-build-an-ETL-using-Python-Docker-PostgreSQL-and-Airflow.md

 We can reuse our jupyter notebook and ensure that the DAG is written to file as a Python script by using the magic command `%%writefile dags/simple_etl_dag.py`

-**Step 1: Import necesarry**
+**Step 1: Import necessary**

 But first, we need to import the necessary libraries and to create a DAG in Airflow, you always have to import the `DAG` class from `airflow.models`.
-Then import the PythonOperator (since we will be executing Python logic) and finally, import days_ago to get a datetime object representation of `n` days ago.
+Then import the PythonOperator (since we will be executing Python logic) and finally, import `days_ago` to get a `datetime` object representation of `n` days ago.

 ```python
 import os